sddevelopment-be/penguin-pragmatic-patterns/content/en/about.md

   - **Concepts:** Ideas and models that can change the way you perceive a situation.
   - **Practices:** Things you can do to improve your skills or work more effectively.
   - **Procedures:** Step-by-step instructions for completing a task.
-- **Resources and Reviews :** Recommendations for books, articles, and other learning materials that I found helpful.
+- **Resources and Reviews :** Recommendations for books, articles, and other learning materials we've found helpful on our own journeys.
 - **Glossary:** Definitions and explanations of unfamiliar concepts and abbreviations.

 For those interested in further exploration of the topics discussed in this work, check out